adopted-ember-addons/ember-burger-menu/README.md

 - push
 - stack

-# Custom Styles
+# Custom Animations

-If you're not impressed with the in-house animations and want to create your own, all you have to do is pass the following class to the `customStyles` property in the `{{ember-burger}}` component.
+If you're not impressed with the in-house animations and want to create your own, all you have to do is pass the following class to the `customAnimation` property in the `{{ember-burger}}` component.

 ```js
 import Animation from 'ember-burger-menu/animations/base';